Bisections and cocycles on Hopf algebroids

 for all $b\in B$, $h, g\in H$. \end{defi}

-The more standard context here is to consider cocycles as a pair $(\la,\gamma)$ where $\la$ is not necessarily an action, but in the associative type case it becomes an action and in the present work we consider this fixed and focus on $\gamma$.
-In either case, there is a cocycle smash algebra $B\#_\gamma H$ built on the tensor product vector space with product
+Usually, as in \cite{mont}, one considers cocycles as a pair $(\la,\gamma)$, where $\la$ is not necessarily an action, but in the associative type case it becomes an action.
+In the present work, we consider the action fixed and focus on $\gamma$.
+In either case, there is a cocycle smash product algebra $B\#_\gamma H$ built on the tensor product vector space with product

-This is a cleft extension or `trivial' quantum principal bundle.
-We will also have recourse to $Z^2_{\ra, as}(H,B)$ with
+This is a cleft extension\cite{mont} or `trivial' quantum principal bundle.
+We will also have recourse to $Z^2_{\ra, as}(H,B)$ defined similarly with

-for all $b\in B$, $h, g\in H$.
+for all $b\in B$, $f, h, g\in H$.

-\section{Bisections on Hopf algebroids}
+\section{\bf Bisections on Hopf algebroids}